krisrak/appframework-templates/README.md

 Below are basic HTML5 mobile app templates created using [Intel App Framework] (https://github.com/01org/appframework), which is a free and open source Javascript framework targeted at HTML5 Mobile browsers with a blazingly fast query selector library and Mobile UI framework for creating app with native like UI and performance.

-You can use Intel AppFramework to create __mobile web apps__ or create __hybrid apps__ using tools like _Intel XDK_ or _Adobe Phonegap build_ to build native packaged apps.
+You can use Intel AppFramework to create __mobile web apps__ or create __hybrid apps__ using tools like [_Intel XDK_](http://xdk-software.intel.com/) or _Adobe Phonegap build_ to build native packaged apps.

-AppFramework has UI themes with look and feel similar to _iOS_, _Android_, _Windows Phone_, _Blackberry 10_ and _Tizen_, the UI theme will be automatically applied by default when opened on these devices.
+AppFramework has UI themes which look and feel similar to _iPhone_, _iPad_, _Android_, _Windows Phone_, _Blackberry 10_ and _Tizen_, the UI theme will be automatically applied by default when opened on these devices.
+Notice the screentshots below, the app code is same but the look and feel changes to match the device's native style.

 __Below are six basic templates to get you started with your mobile app:__

-_(These template demos are meant for mobile devices, check the demos on phone/tablet or resize the browser on computer to view)_
+These template demos are meant for mobile devices, check the demos on phone/tablet or resize the browser on computer to view, you can also use Intel XDK tool to import these template and view on different phone and tablet simulators.

+_Feel free to send pull-requests for any bugs or enhancements for these templates_

 SingleView App
 -